Warren Buffett: The Oracle of Omaha | Infographic

 Do you think it is worth learning from Buffet?

-Anonymous asked: What would you say is a good starting plan for a newbie investor like me?
+Anonymous said: What would you say is a good starting plan for a newbie investor like me?

 I’d recommend research and practice.
 Read up on a variety of investing strategies and try them out with real money before you decide which one works best for you.
 Your financial education is your most important asset when it comes to investing.